codebender14/onlinediagnosis/README.md

+# Online Diagnosis
+This is an iOS Application.
+During the pandemic, many peoples have suffered due to the disease "CORONA" by lacking attention and less support for the treatment remotely.
+Our idea is bring forth the services and health care to the people in need of medical assistance.
+Our application makes the process more easy and user-friendly to find a doctor near by.
+We even extend our services by providing features such as Virtual Chats & Video Calls and Paperless Prescriptions.

+### Team Members
+* Sai Maneendra Pingili
+* Naga Akhil Chaparala
+* Venkata Bhanu Prakash Reddy Kallam
+* Haritha Kothalachinta
+* Mohan Varasiddhi Sai Potti

-**Our Project Online Diagnosis iOS Application helps patients with the below features**
+**Our iOS Application helps patients with the below features**

 * Search doctors based on their location preferences
 * Schedule appointments with doctors